 For each subject we have worked hard to establish our key concepts.
 To do this we have made use of knowledge bases such as the Historical or Geographical Association, Local Authority advisors, leading thinkers in their respective subjects and teachers from our link secondary schools.
 Key concepts are important ideas or themes that are central to a particular subject.
 We like to think of a key concept growing through units of work in each year group.
 They are revisited on multiple occasions.
 Designing our curriculum in this way lets us think about the most important knowledge we ensure each pupil gains through a specific unit of work.
 You can view the key concepts by clicking on the specific subject pages.

 As a school, we ensure that our children receive the same quality of education, no matter what class they are in.
 To do this we create active ingredients or guiding principles that support our working practices.
-Below you can see an example from Writing:
+Active ingredients allow us to put our plans in place in the classroom.
+They are our pedagogical guide Below you can see an example from Writing:

 We believe that teachers should have autonomy over their working practices and how the active ingredients are enacted in their classroom.
 Staff need to experience success through mastering the craft of teaching.
 Their purpose needs to align with the school’s and they need to feel that they belong to the team and the community.